 - Do not yank on or pull back on the leash sharply, as this could injure your dog.

-- Grab the leash closer down towards your dog when you come to roads or intersections to teach your dog to sit and wait for directions to cross the road.
+- Grab the leash closer down to your small dogs when you come to roads or intersections to teach your dog to sit and wait for directions to cross the road.

 Choosing the Right Dog Leash

-Before you buy a dog leash, think about the particular purpose.
+Before you buy a small dog's leash, think about the particular purpose.
 Do you want a training leash?
-Are you looking for the best leash for small dogs?
+Are you looking for the best dog leash for small dogs?
 Do you need a leash to stop pulling?

 Most dog owners eventually end up owning multiple leashes to fit unique needs, such as a leash for everyday use, a retractable leash, a training leash, or a seat belt leash.